-Detailed instructions for completion of the interim report and an illustrative set of completed forms are contained in the Forms and Instructions section of this Handbook.
+Detailed instructions and samples are provided in the Forms and Instructions and Sample Case sections of the Handbook.
 A brief overview of the individual reporting forms is presented below.

 1. INDIVIDUAL ESTATE PROPERTY RECORD AND REPORT (FORM 1)

 The Individual Estate Property Record and Report (Form 1) provides a blueprint for each asset case.
 It details all estate assets, both scheduled and unscheduled, and reflects the status of their disposition.
 It compares the debtor's opinion of each scheduled asset's value, the trustee's estimated net value to the estate for each estate asset, and the actual value realized by the trustee.
 It also supports the decision regarding administration of each asset.
 For assets not administered, Form 1 reflects abandonments, whether past or future, formal or informal.
 For assets administered or to be administered, Form 1 reflects the amounts realized and the anticipated remaining value of assets not completely liquidated.